Avalanche Rescue Dog Program History

 How can I support the Avalanche Rescue Dogs?

-The dogs at Crystal are part of Cascade Mountain Rescue Dogs (CMRD), a 501 (c) 3 that supports the training and care of rescue dogs who train to be ready to respond anywhere in Washington State.
+Crystal’s dogs are part of Cascade Mountain Rescue Dogs (CMRD), a 501(c)(3) nonprofit that supports the training and care of rescue dogs preparing to respond anywhere in Washington State.

 We’d love to hear from you!